Vinton council gives nod for rec center proposal

-VINTON – After some informal discussions over the past 18 months, Vinton’s Park and Rec Department (VPRD) is ready to move forward to a design phase of a new recreation center.
+VINTON – After some informal discussions over the past 18 months, Vinton’s Parks and Rec Department (VPRD) is ready to move forward to a design phase of a new recreation center.

 “We’ve been meeting for the past year and a half,” Matt Boggess, VPRD director, told Vinton city council members during last Thursday’s meeting.
 “We made a point to get some stakeholders in the room” to discuss what a future facility may look like Boggess stated.
 Aside from representatives from the city, there was also both the current and past school superintendent and members of the public at these meetings.